ypark9/yopa.page/content/blog/2026-05-23-deploy-hermes-ai-agent-aws-ecs-fargate-slack.md

 ---
 title: "Deploy Your Own AI Agent to AWS — Hermes on ECS Fargate with Slack Integration"
 date: 2026-05-23
+lastmod: 2026-08-28
+reviewed_at: 2026-08-28
 author: Yoonsoo Park
-description: "A complete guide to deploying NousResearch's Hermes Agent on AWS ECS Fargate with Slack integration, persistent memory on EFS, and a knowledge base on S3.
-Includes CDK infrastructure, Docker image, troubleshooting from real deployment experience, and cost breakdown."
+description: "A May 2026 field guide to deploying NousResearch's Hermes Agent on AWS ECS Fargate with Slack integration, persistent memory on EFS, and a knowledge base on S3.
+The upstream image, configuration schema, and storage paths change quickly, so verify the current Hermes documentation before applying the snippets."
 categories:
   - AWS
   - AI Architecture